 Why do Windows programs stop responding?

 A computer that stops responding or freezes can be caused by many different problems.
-For example, a software or hardware conflict, lack of system resources, a bug, or other error in the software or drivers can cause a software program, Windows, or the computer to stop responding.
+For example, a software or hardware conflict, lack of system resources, a bug, or a software or driver error can cause Windows to stop responding.

 What to do when a program stops responding

-If the problems continue to be experienced and it is only happening for one program, we suggest contacting the developer of the program to make sure there are no known issues with the program.
-If the computer is freezing in multiple programs, you may have a computer problem, and we suggest reviewing our general troubleshooting page for steps that can be performed to help stop this issue from occurring.
+If the problems continue to be experienced for that one program, we suggest contacting the developer of the program to make sure there are no known issues with the program.
+If the computer is freezing in multiple programs, we suggest reviewing our general computer troubleshooting page for steps that can help stop this issue from occurring.